munificent/craftinginterpreters/book/closures.md

 globalTwo();
 ```

-- code really convoluted here because no collections in lox
+The code is convoluted because Lox has no collection types.
+Our clox
+implementation doesn't even have objects yet.
+The important part is that the
-- does two iter of loop
+`main()` function does two iterations of a for loop.
+Each time through the loop,
-- creates closure for each iter and stores in two globals
+it creates a closure that captures the loop variable.
+It stores the first in
-- each closure captures loop variable

-- q: do they capture *same* var, or does each iter get own separate var?
+`globalOne` and the second in `globalTwo`.

+There are definitely two different closures.
+Do they close over two different
-- is there one `a` or two?
+variables?
+Is there only one `a` for the entire duration of the loop, or does
+each iteration get its own distinct `a` variable?

-- seems contrived, but consider in language where code is simpler
+The script here is strange and contrived, but this does show up in real code
-- here js:
+in languages that aren't as minimal as clox.
+Here's a JavaScript example:

 ```js
 var closures = [];